 Oh they all usually try my different, nontraditional recipes, because of course they are polite and all.
 But rarely does my family ask for me to make them again.
 SO you can see the kind of Italian family I am dealing with here right?
 STUBBORN is the only word for the typical Italian personality.
 And because I too am Italian and Stubborn myself, I do not give up in hopes they will all come around to healthier eating habits one day.

 This recipe is my idea of boycotting the mashed potatoes and sweet potatoes for a lower carb dish that I can enjoy.
 I plan to bring it on Thanksgiving but I have no idea if anyone will try it.
 I guess if I don’t tell them it contains cauliflower, there might be a better change they will eat it. 🙂

 Regardless if they do or not the hubby and I enjoyed this recipe immensely!
-Thankfully my hubby who is quite picky said it was delicious so maybe one day he will even come around to a lower carb way of life.
+Thankfully my hubby who is quite picky said it was delicious!
 As far as the kiddies go, they unfortunately SAW the cauliflower on the counter.
 If they hadn’t I’m sure they would have had some.
 My best work is when I don’t share with the kids what’s in a recipe, they will at least try it.
 But in this case, they spied the secret ingredient and I was caught red handed.
 Honestly though with the pumpkin flavor you really don’t taste much of the cauliflower at all.
 My kids are tough and stubborn just like their full blooded Italian momma.
 They may have won this round, but in the end I will always win the battle!